timurb/lab-docker-swarm/README.md

 The overall intent is to get familiar with Docker Swarm and make the installation as automated as possible (not reached).

+Use of [local caching Docker registry](https://github.com/timurb/lab-docker-registry) is also supported.

 ## Notes on Docker and Docker Swarm

 Docker CLI supplies 2 CLIs in a single binary: